Share

 • Sprinkle the masa harina over the meat until coated and cook out the “raw” taste

-• Add the salsa roja (see recipe below).
+• Add the red sauce or salsa roja (see recipe below).
 Stir.

 • Add the beans and hominy.
 Stir.